doesthisusername/hat-tas/README.md

 **Note**: the game only accepts inputs if it's in focus.

 **Note**: this program only works if you have a (possibly virtual) XInput (Xbox 360, for example) controller connected to the game, currently.
+You can use x360ce to accomplish this if needed.

-**Note**: this program only supports a single version of the game, due to pointers in the executable likely changing.
-It's the "DLC1.5" patch (`8061143192026666389`).
-Please visit the Boop Troop (AHiT speedrunning) discord server for more information.
+**Note**: this program only supports a few versions of the game, due to pointers in the executable likely changing.
+It's mainly the "DLC1.5" patch (`8061143192026666389`) and, as of 28/07/2019, current patch (`7770543545116491859`).
+Please visit the Boop Troop (AHiT speedrunning) discord server or look at `versions.ini` for more information.

 ## Usage
 To use this program, open the command line in the current directory, and run `hatTAS.exe <movie.htas>`.
 For example, `hatTAS.exe sample.htas`.
 If using an immediate type TAS, remember to give the game focus quickly, or the inputs won't go through.